videre-project/MTGOSDK/docs/api-reference.md

 using MTGOSDK.API.Play.Leagues;     // League, LeagueManager
 ```

+**Example: Accessing Events and Leagues**

 The Play APIs expose live state for matches, games, tournaments, and leagues. `EventManager` acts as the central hub for querying active events and subscribing to gameplay events.

-To inspect featured tournaments or enumerate current events:

 ```csharp
 foreach (var tournament in EventManager.FeaturedEvents)